One of the common questions I receive is, “What is the difference between single sign-on and same sign-on?”

 As was mentioned earlier, single sign-on is the ability to sign-in or log into the platform once and be able to use different applications in the platform or suite without having to enter in your credentials again.
 This is a huge benefit to the end-user in terms of ease of use and efficiency.

-The option for single sign-on implementation does require that Active Directory Federation Services (ADFS) which I’ll talk about later.
+The option for single sign-on implementation does require that Entra ID Federation Services (ADFS) which I’ll talk about later.
 When Office 365 first came out this was the standard as there were no services through Microsoft that allowed for password synchronization.
 ADFS also had other uses that could be leveraged and used in different scenarios.
 If you have implemented or are currently implementing ADFS then using ADFS for Office 365 is a good option.
 It is a good option because: